udexon/PhosCloudless/YAHUDI_PSN_FSR2.md

-### The Next Class Struggle

-From YAHUDI to Proletariat Social Networks: Free Software Revolution 2.0
+### From YAHUDI to Proletariat Social Networks: Free Software Revolution 2.0

+The Next Class Struggle

 We define Free Software Revolution 1.0 as the period encompassing the creation of GNU Linux and tools to Google's acquisition of the Android operating system.
+The mobile computing era, empowered by Android and iOS, saw the rise of tech giants and start-ups worth trillions of USD, as well as cryptocurrencies.

+However, in some fundamental ways, the freedom of software development stagnated, as the front end apps and back end services are increasingly dominated by invisible corporate entities, without anyone proposing a viable solution.

+In this project, we propose YAHUDI and Proletariat Social Networks, based on fundamental breakthroughs in employing Forth like Reverse Polish Notation in stack machine shells embedded in programs written in any known programming language, as well as an ID-less messaging system based on asymmetric cryptography, making Cloudless Computing possible.

 :: Must describe what is achievement in FSR2, ie. FSR1 is free source code.
 Must write in plain language people can understand and remember.
+Blank lines before :: to readability

 The benefits of FSR2 include: